Music Therapy Treatment Options and Resources

 Music Therapy for Alzheimers and Dementia

-Well there is no official cure for Alzheimer’s, music therapy has a number of benefits to help those with this disease.
+Well there is no official cure for Alzheimer’s, music therapy has a number of benefits to help those with this condition.
 Music therapy can help improve and alzheimer’s patience focus and also improve their ability to communicate.
 If needed it may also lower their dependence on psychiatric medication with a doctor’s supervision.
 There are several stages to Alzheimer’s and music has benefits at each stage.
 When music therapy has been applied for Alzheimer’s patients, visible changes are often seen.
 When they may have appeared disinterested in their surroundings before, they perk up and dance or hum to the music.

 Music therapy may even slow cognitive decline, especially in those who previously played an instrument, as they may remember parts of the knowledge they used to carry.
 Interestingly, in later stages of Alzheimer’s, playing music can also help patients improve their walking balance.
 Additionally, music therapy can help a patient’s memories, because it can be easier to remember certain melodies over past events or a person’s name.